 The German-language digital-media magazine DIGITAL PRODUCTION has organised and implemented the animago AWARD annually since 1997.
 From 2009 until 2015, the Medienboard Berlin-Brandenburg was the event’s major funding partner.
 Starting in 2016 the Bavarian State Ministry for Economic Affairs and Media, energy and Technology and the Munich City Department for Culture will be supporting the animago project.
 The animago AWARD is a competition that honours outstanding international work in the fields of 3D Animation & Still, Visual Effects, Visualization and Design.

 An independent jury of experts selects three nominees per category and chooses a single winner from out of these three.
-The “Best Still” category is simultaneously a readers’ choice award organised by DIGITAL PRODUCTION magazine.
-In this particular case, readers of DIGITAL PRODUCTION magazine as well as members of the Social Media Communities are given the opportunity to vote online and choose a winner from out of the three nominated stills.
-The final winners in all categories are presented with their awards at a gala ceremony held during the animago AWARD & CONFERENCE on 07/08 September 2017.
+The “Best Still” and “Best Feature Film” categories are simultaneously a readers’ choice award organised by DIGITAL PRODUCTION magazine.
+In this particular case, readers of DIGITAL PRODUCTION magazine as well as members of the Social Media Communities are given the opportunity to vote online and choose a winner from out of the three nominated entries.
+The final winners in all categories are presented with their awards at a gala ceremony held during the animago AWARD & CONFERENCE on 25/26 October 2018.
 The animago is a leading international gathering that takes place in Munich´s Gasteig Cultural Centre.

 The animago process is carried out by DETAIL Business Information GmbH (publisher of DIGITAL PRODUCTION magazine) and involves no recourse to legal action.